seanwarren/bioimageconvert/README.txt

   Providing more arguments will instruct extraction of embedded tiles with -tile SZ,XID,YID,L ex: -tile 256,2,4,3
     SZ: defines the size of the tile in pixels
     XID and YID - are tile indices in X and Y, where the first tile is 0,0, second in X is: 1,0 and so on    L - is a resolution level, L=0 is native resolution, L=1 is 2x smaller, and so on

+-tile-roi             - region of interest, should be followed by: x1,y1,x2,y2 that defines ROI rectangle, ex: -tile-roi 10,10,100,100 the difference from -roi is in how the image is loaded, in this case if operating on a tiled image only the required sub-region will be loaded, similar to tile interface but with arbitrary position this means that all enhancements will be local to the ROI and glogal histogram will be needed

 -transform            - transforms input image, ex: -transform fft
     chebyshev - outputs a transformed image in double precision